 The programme description below is (from the iPlayer website).

+“Martha Kearney’s year gets off to a bad start when unseasonal snow in spring threatens to kill the bee colonies she keeps in her garden in Suffolk.
+With help from a master beekeeper Martha feeds her bees and takes one of the hives to a wildflower meadow at a neighbour’s house along with two brand new hives.
 She discovers the intricate hierarchy within the bee colony and learns how the organisation of the hive has become a metaphor for human society.
 At a London school she learns the secrets of urban bees’ success even while bees in the country as a whole are in decline.
 The episode ends with three new hives established on a wildflower meadow, ready to start producing classic British wildflower honey.”

 Some excellent photography includes film of a queen laying eggs.
 Martha Kearney has as her mentor a master beekeeper and together they provides a good commentary of progress within the hive.